 By Amanuel Biedemariam,

 On the surface, there are no clear answers.
-The reality, however, the US does not have a uniform Horn of Africa policy per se.
-US policies may appear to vary from country to country.
+The reality, however, is that the US has a variety of Horn of Africa policies per se.
+US policies vary from country to country.
 However, a closer look reveals that the US does not have a government or region-specific foreign policy thus far.

 For the past 70 years since World War II, with some competition from the Soviet Union (USSR), the US has imposed its will.
 The fall of the USSR and the end of the cold war in 1991 gave the US unchallenged control and the opportunity to set global agendas in line with US interests.

-The US has managed to assert control by breaking Africa into four regional quadrants, with each region managed through an anchor state.
+The US asserted control by breaking Africa into four regional quadrants, with each region managed through an anchor state.
 With this approach, the US can manage its affairs without dealing with individual countries on a bilateral basis.

 The African Union (AU) headquarters in Addis Ababa, Ethiopia, is the center of African diplomatic activities.
 The US uses Addis Ababa to reach African nations from one location.
-Significant presence in Ethiopia gives the US unprecedented access to African leaders, regional groupings, and, most importantly, access to AU committees that set the Agendas.
-Using these channels, the US plans the method, language, and rules that govern Africa!
+A significant presence in Ethiopia gives the US unprecedented access to African leaders, regional groupings, and, most importantly, access to AU committees that set the Agendas.
+The US uses these channels to plan the rules that govern Africa!

-Regarding the US Africa economic relations, successive US administrations have focused more on achieving the geopolitical agendas while doing very little on the economic front.
-The African Growth and Opportunity Act (AGOA), which the US hails, is “Tangible incentives for African countries to continue their efforts to open their economies and build free markets,” does very little for the African economy.
-Particularly in comparison to China that spends billions geared at developing Africa’s infrastructures.
+Regarding US-Africa economic relations, successive US administrations have focused more on achieving geopolitical agendas while doing little on the economic front.
+The African Growth and Opportunity Act (AGOA), which the US hails, is a “Tangible incentive for African countries to continue their efforts to open their economies and build free markets.”
+However, it does very little for the African economy.
+Particularly in comparison to China, which spends billions on developing Africa’s infrastructures.